 H istorical data shows manufacturing was strong in the 1960’s and 70’s.
 The middle class of America received around 53% of the nations income, had a social and economic status ranking between the poor and wealthy, and was defined as those who could increase their economic status through work and investment.

-In today’s America, more manufacturing jobs are outsourced than any time in history; in 2016 “manufacturing accounts for a mere 9 percent of US employment”.
-Today due to the appetite of the American consumer for foreign products and the lack of things made here in the USA, the relative share of GDP for labor has declined since 1970.
+In today’s America, more manufacturing jobs are outsourced than any time in history; in 2016 “manufacturing accounted for a mere 9 percent of US employment”.
+Today due to the appetite of the American consumer for foreign products and the lack of manufacturing jobs here in the USA, the relative share of GDP for labor has declined since 1970.
 In 2013 the labor class received less than 43% of the nations income and now finds it harder than ever to find a good paying job and reap high to moderate returns on investments and pension plans.
 Fair compensation for labor, jobs, and income growth for the middle and lower classes has flat-lined, the middle class along with the poor are struggling financially.

 In the 2012 State of the Union Address the President said “we will not go back to an economy weakened by outsourcing, bad debt, and phony financial profits”, he spoke of “doubling U.S. exports over five years” and “With the bipartisan trade agreements we signed into law, we’re on track to meet that goal ahead of schedule.
 (Applause.)”
 See text of speech